ecwalker/store-inventory-app/starter/README.md

     * A Cancel button with an action to navigate back to the shoe list screen
     * A Save button with an action to navigate back to the shoe list screen and add a new Shoe to the Shoe View Model

-12. Make sure you can’t go back to onboarding screens
+12. [x] Make sure you can’t go back to onboarding screens

+    * Pop to non-inclusive added to remove welcome and instruction fragments from backstack

 13. In the Shoe List screen: